Hvelvigen/homelab/reference/linux/understanding-bash-on-ubuntu.md

 Use sudo only when the system asks for it or when you know the action genuinely requires admin access.

 If a command needs higher privileges and you run it without sudo, Bash will make it very clear.
 You won’t break anything — you’ll just be reminded to run it with the right permissions.
+*(Tip: press ↑ to recall the command, move to the start of the line, and add 'sudo ' — including the space — before rerunning it.)*

 ---